 Students will also study

 - Issues relating to the structure of mathematics curricula

 - Methods and current research results for teaching mathematics

 - Use of graphing calculators and web-based software as teaching tools

-For additional detailed information, visit the program director's website.
+For additional detailed information, visit the Mathematics Department section, or the program director's website.